material-components/material-components-web/packages/mdc-dialog/README.md

 `max-width($max-width, $margin)` | Sets the maximum width of the dialog (defaults to 560px max width and 16px margins).
 `max-height($max-height, $margin)` | Sets the maximum height of the dialog (defaults to no max height and 16px margins).

-> *NOTE*: The `max-width` and `max-height` mixins only apply their maximum when the viewport is large enough to accommodate the specified value when accounting for the specified margin on either side.
-When the viewport is smaller, the dialog is sized such that the given margin is retained around the edges.
+**Note: The `max-width` and `max-height` mixins only apply their maximum when the viewport is large enough to accommodate the specified value when accounting for the specified margin on either side.
+When the viewport is smaller, the dialog is sized such that the given margin is retained around the edges.**

-## Other Customizations
+## Other customizations

 Data Attributes | Description
 --- | ---
 `data-mdc-dialog-button-default` | Optional.
 Add to a button to indicate that it is the default action button (see Default Action Button section above).
 `data-mdc-dialog-initial-focus` | Optional.
 Add to an element to indicate that it is the element to initially focus on after the dialog has opened.

-## `MDCDialog` Properties and Methods
+## `MDCDialog` properties and methods

 Property | Value Type | Description
 --- | --- | ---